hundredrabbits/thebook/north_pacific_logbook.md

 Below is a list of rules that we go by, when choosing what to eat:

-**Eat varied foods.** Biodiversity in the diet means less mono-culture in the fields.
+**Eat varied foods.** Biodiversity in the diet means less monoculture in the fields.

-**Pay more.** Spend more for foods grown or raised less intensively and with more care, eat less.
+**Pay more.** Spend more for foods grown or raised less intensively and with more care.

 **Eat mostly plants.** Especially leafy greens.

 **Avoid processed foods.** Buy base ingredients.
+Cook at home.

 **Eat local seasonal ingredients.** It's cheaper, and better for the planet.

-**Cook instead of eating out.** By cooking at home you control what you ingest, and it costs less.

 **Plant a garden.** Or sprout seeds and legumes.

-* * *
+It's a good exercise toward mindfulness.

 \newpage